dityaardi/logistic_apps/README.md

 12. Run migrations.
 This is for database ('php artisan migrate')
 13. Run server ('php artisan serve')
 14. On web browser, access http://localhost:8000

+- If you need open the project in Visual Studio Code, write 'code .' in terminal